Wizardry II: Legacy of Llylgamyn (NES)

 Regardless of its differences, Wizardry 3 is sill Wizardry through and through.
 If you know that you're into that sort of thing and you didn't know that this game existed (and is actually in English), you're welcome.

-If you enjoyed this Wizardry II: Legacy of Llylgamyn review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Wizardry II: Legacy of Llylgamyn review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!